 Question: Can I increase the coverage of this insurance policy?

-Answer: NO. Because it is an Association-held policy, additional insured cannot be added to the policy, nor can the limits be changed.
+Answer: NO. Because it is an Association-held policy, the limits and coverages cannot be changed.

 Question: How do I file an insurance claim?

 Insurance Coverage Scenarios...